starface-support/sf-debug/README.md

 -j: No Java memorydump
 -r: Dont verify RPMs, may save a lot of time if unnecessary
 -a: Dont include /etc/asterisk
+-fs: Force fsck for the root partition on the next boot
 -h: Help (this screen)
 ```